pavelzag/Eleos/README.md

 This is the Eleos test app.

-These are the steps to run the Flask web service:
+These are the steps to run the Flask web service using Python:

 1. Verify Python3 is installed on your machine:
 Run `python --version`